More about Charles Hossein Zenderoudi

 Here is what Wikipedia says about Hossein Zenderoudi

-Charles Hossein Zenderoudi (Persian: (شارل) حسین زندهرودی; born March 11, 1937) is an Iranian painter, calligrapher and sculptor, known as a pioneer of Iranian modern art and as one of the earliest artists to incorporate Arabic calligraphy elements into his artwork.
-He is a pioneer of the Saqqakhaneh School of Art, a genre of neo-traditional modern art found in Iran that is rooted in a history of coffee-house paintings and Shia Islam visual elements.
+Charles Hossein Zenderoudi (Persian: (شارل) حسین زندهرودی; born March 11, 1937) is an Iranian painter, calligrapher and sculptor, known as a pioneer of Iranian modern art and as one of the earliest artists to incorporate Persian calligraphy elements into his artwork.
+He is a pioneer of the Saqqakhaneh School of Art, a genre of neo-traditional modern art founded in Iran that is rooted in the history of Persian coffee-house paintings and Persian Shia visual elements.
 He lives in Paris and New York.

 Check out the full Wikipedia article about Hossein Zenderoudi